 Where East Meets West

 The Meskwaki Annual Powwow is the only one of its kind in Iowa and is held annually on the only Indian Settlement in the state.
+Unfortunately, due to COVID-19 the 2020 Meskwaki Annual powwow has been canceled.
+Please plan for 106th Annual Powwow to occur August 12-15, 2021.

 This cultural event is meant to unite the community and brings together families and friends for four days of laughter, dancing, singing, remembering and just reuniting and reconnecting.
 Each year, relatives and friends come back to the Meskwaki community from all over the country and even the world.
 Find out more about the event held annually in August on their website.